-Joelle Dietrick Assistant Professor of Art and Digital Studies
+Joelle Dietrick Associate Professor of Art and Digital Studies

 - M.F.A.
 University of California at San Diego

 My paintings, prints, and animations visualize systems design and recent trends in infrastructure, born of the global, digital economy.
 With particular interest in network automation, my artworks often involve custom code to push the practice of painting forward.
 Many of the paintings are monumental in scale, made with house paint directly on the wall.
 Using color conceptually, I remix palettes from color forecasts, either created just before or in response to the recent housing market volatility.

 My work has been shown in solo and group exhibitions at the Museum of Contemporary Art in Jacksonville, San Diego and Chicago; Art Center College of Design in Los Angeles; Transitio_MX in Mexico City; TINA B Festival in Prague and Venice; Long March Space Beijing; Soho20 New York; Flashpoint Gallery in Washington, D.C.; and as permanent public artworks at the University of Florida, the University of North Texas and in the City of Tallahassee.